FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 Enter nodebb.
 You download and install it.
 The forum works great!
 Then you notice that every one of your users now must sign up for another username and password.
 Boo.

 Luckily, you planned ahead and used an identity management system with OpenID Connect (OIDC) support.
 You realize you can set up nodebb to use this existing system to provide SSO to your users.
 All your todo app users will be able to log in and post in your forum with the same username and password they use for your app.
-Ah, the glory of single sign on.
+Ah, the glory of single sign-on.

 Let's see how you can achieve this dream.